 - 1. The mission of THE TEAM is to connect with the American public and veterans, recruit and retain personnel, display USAF airpower to the public, and enhance community and international relations for the United States of America.
 Your assistance is vital for mission accomplishment. - 2.
 Our support for your air show/open house is directly related to how effective we are in accomplishing our mission.
 Public outreach (specifically, firm interviews and community events, as well as children's hospital visits, school visits, etc.) is central to our mission accomplishment.
 We appreciate your diligent efforts in supporting THE TEAM and its mission. - 3.
 This support manual is applicable to all air shows/open houses; however, if ACC supports an air and/or trade show Outside the Continental US (OCONUS) or Canada, at a location where our ACC Demo Team needs to deploy with additional support equipment / personnel, or where they will be flying another Major Command's (MAJCOM's) aircraft, expect additional requirements.
-These may include additional people/lodging/rental cars, airlift and air refueling support, passports and visas and more, which will be specified by event.
+These may include additional people (flight surgeon, Delivery Control Officer, additional pilots who deliver the Host MAJCOM's jets, maintenance specialists, etc.)/lodging/rental cars, airlift and air refueling support, passports and visas and more, which will be specified by event.
 Also, for these shows, some of the requirements in this Support Manual may not be applicable.
 For example: If a Demo Team volunteers to bring Aerospace Ground Equipment (AGE) or a portable Joint Oil Analysis Program (JOAP) lab, the show will not be required to provide it.
 The ACC Overseas Scheduler will discuss these requirements with you prior to committing a demo and/or HF team to your show.
 (See Contact Information in Attachment (Atch) 11.)